IIHF pulls hockey worlds from Belarus, seeks new host

 The hockey world championships were pulled from Belarus on Monday following pressure from opposition groups and a threatened boycott by sponsors.

-The International Ice Hockey Federation cited safety concerns and said it will seek a new country to co-host the tournament with Latvia.
+The International Ice Hockey Federation cited safety concerns and said it will seek a new country to co-host the tournament with Latvia or host it on its own.
+The tournament is scheduled to start May 21.

 Criticism of Belarus’ role as co-host grew after authoritarian president Alexander Lukashenko's disputed re-election last year was followed by mass arrests at largely peaceful demonstrations.